 We continued our Tinder romance while he was in town for the week, and I quickly realized we weren’t compatible.
 When he went back to his new base in Washington, it fizzled out, and I met my now fiancé.
 It’s a pretty dull story, but so was he.

 Taylor lured me out one night with the promise of a “girls night,” and once we arrived, she confessed that her friend Mac was also meeting us.
 Apparently, he saw my photo and had to meet me.
 “Sure, I’ll meet him.
 How bad can he be?”
 Honestly, not that bad.
 He was another showy pilot, but aside from that, he was attractive, charismatic, and generous.
 He is definitely someone you want around during a party because he is a damn good time.

-He assured me that I looked beautiful and introduced me to everyone; I felt like the bell of the ball.
+He assured me that I looked beautiful and introduced me to everyone; I felt like the belle of the ball.
 It’s one of the best memories I have of my time in Korea.
 If only that had last.
-Continuing on with the night, when the open bar closed he flashed his money around and told the bartender to pour me “the most expensive glass of white.”
+Continuing with the night, when the open bar closed, he flashed his money around and told the bartender to pour me “the most expensive glass of white.”
 I’m not easily impressed, but with him, I was.

 We spent the remainder of the night bar hopping with his friends.
 One of those friends included “The Guy I Met in a City of 17 Million,” JP.
 Small world.
 Sadly, I didn’t realize it until the night of the party, so that was a bit of an awkward “hello.”